tarelli/org.geppetto.frontend.icons/README.md

 ## Credits

-Besides providing our own (dodgy) artworkg, we bundle icons from other projects.
+Besides providing our own (dodgy) artwork, we bundle icons from other projects.

 - worm: GeneMania/bio-icons, wich in turn points to Fishing Hook by Stephen Hemenway from The Noun Project.
 [BY 3.0](https://creativecommons.org/licenses/by/3.0/)